wojtr/Http-Server/README.md

 # Http-Server

+8/27/2019 - Updated responses to send files/images and moved images into their own folders.

 8/27/2019 - Updated reponse codes to be correct on errors and when files are not found.

 8/26/2019 - Created functions to parse and dynamically create responses.
 Parsed responses are now stored in a Request object.